cghr-toronto/msa-2024-internship/tutorial/README.md

 rlc
 ```

-Now create a code cell and preview the neighborhood data spatially by plotting a map:
+Now create a code cell and preview the neighborhood data spatially by plotting a map using the [plot](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.plot.html) method:

 ```py
 nbh.plot()